kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Not Using lower case for Data Types
 **Check Id:** 129 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Not+Using+lower+case+for+Data+Types)

 Data types should be lower cased to match the exact case that is in the ``SELECT * FROM sys.types;`` table.
 This will ensure collation differences won't cause unexpected errors.
+You should always code defensively and match the case sensitivity of all objects, variables, and parameters.

 **Use:** ``DECLARE @Id AS int`` **instead of:** ``DECLARE @Id AS INT``